-Many jobs don’t exist anymore due to development in technology and also with the change in innovation and transformation of science.
+There are many jobs that no longer exist anymore due to development in technology and also with the change in innovation and transformation of science.
 On the other hand, there has been an increase in jobs that didn’t exist for the last 50 years.

 The disappearances of a majority of jobs can be blamed on the rapid technological advancements that have occurred over the past few decades.

-Old Careers or Jobs That Don’t Exist Anymore:
+Old Careers or Jobs That No Longer Exist Anymore:

 1. Bowling pin setter: